This post may contain affiliate links.

-Preheat the oven to 425* Cut the top part of a whole head of garlic off, leaving the cloves exposed.
-Place garlic on a sheet of aluminum foil and drizzle a couple teaspoons of olive oil over the whole head.
-Wrap the garlic up in foil and place in the oven for 45 minutes.
-Let the garlic cool a little bit and then squish the roasted cloves out.
-Place the cloves in your jar of choice for infusing and discard the skins.
+If using garlic, preheat the oven to 425*.
+Cut the top of a whole garlic head off, exposing the cloves.
+Place garlic on aluminum foil and drizzle two teaspoons of olive oil over the head.
+Wrap the garlic in foil and place in the oven for 45 minutes.
+Let the garlic cool slightly, and then squish the roasted cloves.

-Step Two: Pour the Oil over the Dried Aromatics
+- Pour the Oil over the Dried Herbs

-Place your ingredients in the bottom of each jar.
+Place your dried ingredients in the jar.
 Pour olive oil over the ingredients and screw the lid on.

-Unless you dehydrate your garlic or use dried garlic, you will need to store your garlic oil in the fridge.
-Because all of the moisture is not out of roasted garlic, it still can harbor the bacteria that turns into botulism.
-Although those chances are slight, it is still a chance.
+Store your garlic oil in the fridge unless you dehydrate or use dried garlic.
+Because all of the moisture is not out of roasted garlic, it can still harbor bacteria that turn into botulism.

 Let your oils infuse for 4-6 weeks.
 Taste test along the way to see if they’re reaching the flavor you desire.

-If you’re in a pinch for time, or just don’t feel like waiting weeks for infused oil, Natural Herbal Living has a great article on how to infuse oils using heat.
-The basic concept is that you heat up the oil slowly on the stove and add the ingredients.
-The heat releases the flavor, much like heating up the alcohol for homemade vanilla extract!
+If you’re in a pinch for time or just don’t feel like waiting weeks for infused oil, you can use the heat method.
+The basic concept of the heat method is heating the oil slowly on the stove and adding the ingredients.
+The heat releases the flavor, like heating the alcohol for homemade vanilla extract!